waelhammoudeh/overpass-4-slackware/overpass.SlackBuild/README.md

 california-internal.osm.pbf  | 1324 MB (1.3 GB)   |    9181 MB (9.0 GB)
 ```

-**Rule of thumb:** Expect about 10 GB of disk space for the database of a typical
+**Rule of thumb:** Expect about 10 - 15 GB of disk space for the database of a typical
-country, plus an equal amount of space for update files.
+region, plus an equal amount of space for update files.

 ---